tanakrit-d/container-scheduler/README.md

 - `hourly`: Restarts every hour at minute 0
 - `daily`: Restarts daily at midnight
 - `weekly`: Restarts weekly on Sunday at midnight
+- `monthly`: Restarts monthly on first day at midnight

 ## Configuration